SzariK00/Living-costs/README.md

 ## Project is finished.
 You can visit online version: [www.e-budzet.pl](https://www.e-budzet.pl "E-budzet.pl")
 ### The whole idea:
-1. First of all you have to register,
+1. You have to register and be logged in,
-2. Then you will be able to add your recent expense (e.g. groceries receipt) via simple form,
+2. You can add your recent expenses to database (e.g. groceries receipt) via simple form,
-3. Of course you are able to add expenses on everyday basis,
+3. You are allowed to add expenses on everyday basis,
-4. Your expenses are stored in a application database,
+4. Application summarizes your expenses in table,
-5. Application summarizes your expenses in table, helping you to indicate expenses types which should be changed in future,
+4. Application's dashboard helps you embrace costs of everyday life,
-6. Application simple dashboard helps you embrace costs of everyday life.
+6. Your expenses are stored in database until you decide to delete account.

 ### Technologies behind:
 Project is powered by WordPress.
 WP is mainly used for user registration process.
 No default themes are used in this project.
-Only one external plugin is installed (WP MAIL SMTP) allowing WordPress to send mails.
+Only one external plugin is installed (WP MAIL SMTP), allowing WordPress to send mails.

 - PHP OOP is based on simplified Active Directory pattern.
 - MySQL database stores data.
-- CanvasJS library is used for dashboard purposes.
+- CanvasJS library is used for dashboard creation.
 - Bootstrap is used for styling purposes (incl.
 RWD).
 - SASS is used for own styles.
 - GULP is used for automation of working process.

 ### You can search for code samples in [wp-content/themes/basic](../master/wp-content/themes/basic).
 For example:
 - Class directory - there is a simple CRUD,